covid-19-sds/covid-19-sds.github.io/index.md

 **3) Effective reproduction number:** We see that the strategy can reduce the effective reproduction number below 1 to contain the exponetial growth of the epidemic.
 However, when social distance measures are withdrawn the reproductive number grows exponentially.

-**4) New ifections by layer:** We see similar epidemic dynamics between 30 and 90 days, the duration of the measures just keep stable the proportion of new infections by layer while the measures are in place.
+**4) New infections by layer:** We see similar epidemic dynamics between 30 and 90 days, the duration of the measures just keep stable the proportion of new infections by layer while the measures are in place.

 **5) Case distribution by layer:** Finally, the main proportion of cases take place in the community and workplaces, nearly a 50% of them.
 Then households are the second place where people are infected.
 And finally, schools.
 We do not see differences in the distribution of cases with duration of the measures.